Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 - In the Unity Hub, go to the Projects tab.
 Click the dropdown arrow next to `NEW`, and select the newly downloaded 2020.2 version.
 Create a new project using the 3D Template.

 - Clone this repository to your local machine.
-Navigate to the `Unity-Robotics-Hub/tutorials/pick_and_place/UnityAssets` directory.
-Copy all of the subfolders in UnityAssets (Environment, Materials, Plugins, etc.), and paste them into the `Assets` folder of your newly made Unity project.
+Navigate to the `Unity-Robotics-Hub/tutorials/pick_and_place/` directory.
+Find the `PickAndPlace.unitypackage` file, and double click it.
+  > Note: this .unitypackage can also be found in the latest [Pick and Place Release](https://github.com/Unity-Technologies/Unity-Robotics-Hub/releases).

+- In the Import Unity Package window that has opened, ensure everything is selected, and click `Import`.
+Once this is done, new folders in the Assets directory will appear, including Environment, Materials, Prefabs, and URDF.

 - Load the `Assets/Scenes/SampleScene` if it is not already open.
 In the Unity Project window, navigate to `Assets/Prefabs`.
 Select the Table prefab, and click and drag it into the Hierarchy window.
 The table should appear in the Scene view.
 Then, select and drag the Target into the Hierarchy window, as well as the TargetPlacement.
 They should appear to sit on the table.